vdclab/gene_presence_abscence/Readme.md

 #### General settings

-To configure this workflow, modify config/config.yaml according to your needs, following the explanations provided in the file.
+To configure this workflow, modify `config/config.yaml` according to your needs, following the explanations provided in the file.

-Sample and unit sheet
+Seed and taxonomy sheet
 - Add seeds to `config/samples.tsv`.
 For each protein, the columns `seed`, and `protein_id` have to be defined.
 The protein_id is the protein id define by [NCBI](https://www.ncbi.nlm.nih.gov/).
 To include other relevant variables such as color, threshold (e-value, percentage identities and coverage), add a new column to the sheet.
+Exemple of the `seed file` is present in the `config` folder if needed or in the [doc](https://github.com/vdclab/gene_presence_abscence/blob/main/doc/dummy_seeds.tsv) folder in the GitHub page
 - Add taxonimic id list to `config/taxid.tsv`.
 For each genome, the column `TaxId` has to be defined.
 The TaxId is the protein id define by [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 To include other relevant variables such as taxonimical groups (`NCBIGroups`), add a new column to the sheet.
 - You can also configure other parameter such as `project_name`, `output_folder` in the `config/config.yaml` file.
+Exemple of the `tanonomy file` is present in the `config` folder if needed or in the [doc](https://github.com/vdclab/gene_presence_abscence/blob/main/doc/dummy_taxids.tsv) folder in the GitHub page

 Missing values can be specified by empty columns or by writing `NA`.